ATREYA2002/Drviki-Automation/README.md

 ### 4. Monitoring

-* **AWS CloudWatch**: Monitors EC2 metrics and alarms.
-Also configured an sns topic such that the I receive any alerts thhrough email first whenever our instnace is down.
+* **AWS CloudWatch**: Monitors EC2 important ec2 metrics and alarms.
+Also configured an sns topic to StatusCheckFailed alarm such that the I receive any alerts through email first whenever our instnace is down.
 * **UptimeRobot**: Checks `/healthz` endpoint to ensure the application is online.
 <img width="940" height="440" alt="image" src="https://github.com/user-attachments/assets/42c9a07b-a265-489b-8413-f026f7a18e84" />
 <img width="940" height="236" alt="image" src="https://github.com/user-attachments/assets/93425f16-74b5-4f25-a420-acf5b95ebc7a" />